 Dual Fuel System

-A dual fuel system is a hybrid system made-up of both an electric heat pump and a gas furnace.
-The system operates based on the type of comfort control for dual fuel to help maximize efficiency and effectively heat and cool your home all year long.
+A dual fuel HVAC system is a hybrid system made up of both an electric heat pump and a gas furnace.

 The heat pump in the system works like a central air conditioner in the summer months by transferring hot air out of your home until your thermostat reads your desired temperature.
-The heat pump also does the majority of the work in the fall and spring months by providing cost-efficient heat during milder temperatures.
+The heat pump also does the majority of the work in the fall and spring months by providing cost-efficient heat.

 Furnaces vs. heat pumps vs. dual fuel

-Understanding the differences among these three HVAC devices will help you decide which is right for your home!
+Understanding the differences between these HVAC units will help you decide which system is right for your home!

 Heat pumps

-When temperatures outside are close to freezing, heat pumps have to work for more time to bring heat into your home, which can drive up your utility bills.
-But, they are more energy efficient overall than most HVAC devices — they can reduce your electricity use for heating by about 50% compared to furnaces, according to the Department of Energy — and make sense for homeowners in year-round mild climates.
+When outdoor temperatures are close to freezing, standard heat pumps have to work harder to bring heat into your home, which can drive up your utility bills.
+But, they are more energy efficient overall than most HVAC equipment.
+According to the Department of Energy (DOE), they can reduce your electricity use for heating by about 75% compared to electric furnaces or baseboard heating.

 Dual fuel systems